UK Carbon Offset Providers and Schemes

 Carbon Reduction: creating a cleaner alternative method of production (e.g. wind energy) or reducing demand (e.g. energy efficiency).

-Carbon Capture: capturing carbon from the atmosphere (e.g. by planting trees).
+Carbon Capture & Sequestration: capturing carbon from the atmosphere (e.g. by planting trees).

-As noted above, only Carbon Capture schemes are certified in the UK.
+As noted above, only Carbon Capture schemes are currently certified in the UK.

-Please contact us if you think we've missed a UK based operator from the list.
+Please contact us if you think we've missed a UK based carbon offset scheme operator from the list.